espressif/esp-faq/docs/en/software-framework/wifi.rst

   **Background:**

   The default network segment of ESP32 as AP is 192.168.4.x, and the network segment of the router to which ESP32 as STA is connected is also 192.168.4.x.
-The PC connects to the same router and creates a tcp server.
+The PC connects to the ESP32 AP and creates a tcp server.
 In this case, the tcp connection between ESP32 as tcp client and PC as tcp server cannot be established successfully.

   **Solutions:**